 Or, for even more convenient charging sessions – set your EV to charge exactly when you want, and as long as you’re plugged in, your EV will automatically start charging – you’ll barely have to lift a finger.

 Smart home EV chargers are typically rated at 7kW, compared to three-pin plug EV charging rated at approximately 2kW.
 With these dedicated smart EV charging stations, you can charge three times faster than with a three-pin plug.

 Some chargers (although not all) offer added security and safety features.
-For example, the VCHRGD Seven, Easee One and the Zaptec Go home chargers offer the cable lock feature, which allows you to lock your EV charging cable in place, offering the original flexibility of a socketed charger but also the temporary look, feel, and security of a tethered unit at the touch of a button.
+For example, the VCHRGD Seven and the Easee One home chargers offer the cable lock feature, which allows you to lock your EV charging cable in place, offering the original flexibility of a socketed charger but also the temporary look, feel, and security of a tethered unit at the touch of a button.

 What’s more, some electric vehicle chargers have an added safety element with the dynamic load balancing feature.
 If you’re using multiple electrical household appliances – think washing machine, TV, microwave – at the same time, you may overload your circuit, and if you add charging an electric vehicle into the equation, then there’s the possibility of blowing the fuse.
 The load balancing feature ensures that circuits are not overloaded by balancing your electrical demand.

 All smart electric vehicle chargers will have the charge scheduling feature – where you can set when exactly your electric vehicle charger will charge your EV.
 On the surface, you may be wondering how this equates to cheaper charging, but it’s all about scheduling your EV during off-peak hours to reap cost savings.